Scholarly Work and the Work of Scholarship in an Age of Contingency

 Panelist: Lauren H. Braun-Strumfels, Raritan Valley Community College

 Dr. Lauren Braun-Strumfels writes about the critical role Italians had in shaping U.S. immigration policy in the first two decades of federal border controls.
 In 2020 she was a Fulbright Scholar at the University of Rome III, and in 2014 she held the inaugural Community College Humanities Association affiliated fellowship at the American Academy in Rome.
 She has published in Labor: Studies in Working-Class History, Perspectives on History, and World History Connected.
-Her first book, Partners in Gatekeeping: How Italy Shaped US Immigration Policy over Ten Pivotal Years 1891-1901, is currently under peer review by the University of Illinois Press.
+Her first book, Partners in Gatekeeping: How Italy Shaped US Immigration Policy over Ten Pivotal Years 1891-1901, is currently under peer review by the University of Georgia Press.

 Panelist: Beth English, Organization of American Historians